Skip to content

 Final exam and grades

 Grading in this course is standards based and not rank/percentile based.
-That is, the final exam has a pre-defined amount of points that can be achieved, and the grade is assigned not based on how well you do compared to peer students, but in your mastery of the material against the lectures' material (following the course requirements).
+That is, each deliverable towards the final grade (final exam, midterm, and exercises) has a pre-defined amount of points that can be achieved.
+The grades are assigned not based on how well you do compared to peer students, but in your mastery of the material against the lectures' material (following the course requirements).
 Grades are measuring results and not efforts, since we have no way to measure how much effort has been put into each worksheet.

-The relative fractional number of points that are given in total, and individually for each exam exercise, follow the interpretations in the table below: To get an A-level grade you will have to do as well as could reasonably expected.
+The relative fractional number of points that are given in total and individually for each the exams and the exercises follow the interpretations in the table below: To get an A-level grade you will have to do as well as could reasonably expected.
 For a B-level grade your submissions have noticeable flaws, but you are well above the minimum standard.
 A C-level grade signifies minimum requirements.
 A D-level grade signifies that some aspects have been learned, but the minimum requirements have not been met.

 Grade scale